-- 3.7 The score at the end of the regulation time of any match will be registered by the FIH as the result of the match. - 3.8 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in the Rules of ParaHockey (ID) will be played to establish the winner of the match.
+- 3.8 The score at the end of the regulation time of any match will be registered by the FIH as the result of the match. - 3.9 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 7 will be played to establish the winner of the match.

-TWO POOL 8-TEAM COMPETITION (KNOCK OUT CLASSIFICATION MATCHES) PLAN AND RANKING
+THREE POOL 8-TEAM COMPETITION (POOL C CLASSIFICATION MATCHES) PLAN AND RANKING